BrandwatchLtd/tabler/README.md

 The Default set of configuration parameters are:

+* id: A unique ID for the row, if not specified then one will be generated from either the `field` or `name` property (in that order).
+If an ID is not unique, then an error will be thrown.
 * field: The field from each row to render
 * name: The title for the column that will appear in the header.
 If you do not specify a name attribute for any column then the table will not have any columns
 * formatter: A function(row, colSpec) that returns formatted data for the row (eg wrap each number in a link)
 * headerFormatter: A function(colSpec) that returns formatted data for the column header (eg wrapped in a link)
 * disabled: true/false whether the table should render the column at all

+Plugins may add support for additional parameters (see below)

 ## Using Plugins